rosegardenfuneral/rosegardenfuneral/README.md

  ♡︶︶ i prefer 18+ server for obvious reasons but occasionally play safe to look at other peoples pretty skins or my friends

- ♡︶︶ my interests are block tales, any roblox asymm horror, dead by daylight, phighting, devil may cry, off (2008), rosegarden funeral party, frozen soul (dg), regretevator, BAD THINGS, a lot of other roblox games! getting into project moon <3
+ ♡︶︶ my interests are block tales, any roblox asymm horror, dead by daylight, phighting, devil may cry, off (2008), rosegarden funeral party, frozen soul (dg), regretevator, BAD THINGS (fixated), a lot of other roblox games! getting into project moon <3

- ♡︶︶ some of my fave chars are griefer, any form of roblox guest i love roblox guest sm!!, vinestaff, hyperlaser, lady (dmc), zacharie, eunoia, nashatra, adelaide, nicholas d wolfwood, heathcliff
+ ♡︶︶ some of my fave chars are griefer, any form of roblox guest i love roblox guest sm!!, vinestaff, hyperlaser, lady (dmc), zacharie, eunoia, nashatra, adelaide, nicholas d wolfwood, heathcliff, ghostface, ace visconti, chance

  ───── ⋆ ─────

- DNI
+ DNI .
+IWC

 ♡︶︶ if i would fit YOUR DNI